 MIT Admissions can tell you everything you need to know about undergraduate admissions at MIT.
 Departments do not participate in undergraduate admissions and do NOT make specific recommendations to the Admissions Officers.
 There are no departmental entrance requirements for admitted MIT freshmen.
 Undergraduates can choose any major they like and change departments whenever they like.

 Those interested in graduate study at EECS should visit the MIT EECS Graduate Program.

 Prospective transfer students must apply through MIT Admissions.
 Only a handful of students are accepted each year from other colleges and universities, so admission is extremely selective.
 It can also be hard for transfer students to adjust to MIT; most end up spending extra time here to finish.
 The easiest time to get into MIT is as a freshman.

-If you would like to arrange a student-led tour of our department's facilities during your campus visit, please contact the Course VI Undergraduate Office a few days in advance by emailing Anne M. Hunter (firstname.lastname@example.org) and Vera Sayzew (email@example.com).
-You can also take an MIT Audiotour offer by the MIT School of Engineering.
+If you would like to arrange an EECS student-led tour of our department's facilities during your campus visit, please contact the Course 6 Undergraduate Office a week or so in advance by emailing firstname.lastname@example.org.
+You can also take an MIT Audiotour offered by the MIT School of Engineering.

 For tours of MIT, please contact the MIT Admissions Office.

 For information on shadowing a student, please visit the MIT Admissions Office.

 MIT freshmen enter undeclared and typically choose a major at the end of their second semester.
 There are no prerequisites to declaring a major, but students who expect to join EECS may wish to get started on the department's introductory classes freshman year.